 - Loss of Smell or Hearing

-More Possible Negative Side Effects From Huffing Inhalants
+More Serious Negative Side Effects From Huffing Inhalants

 - High likelihood of permanent liver and / or kidney damage